ThDiamant/FitbitAPI/report.md

 fitbitCollection = fitbitDb.create_collection(COLLECTION_NAME)
 ```

+In the above we see the global variables `DB_NAME` and `COLLECTION_NAME`.
+These are simple string variables like `"fitbitDb"` and `"fitbitCollection"` respectively.

 One last step before inserting the data to our Mongo database is to create an index.
 This index will help up both in performance and especially in the validity of our data.
 With the usage of a custom index, we are able to use some fields in order to check if there is already a document with the same values in them.
-In our case, we can use `resource type` and `dateTime` fields for the index as we already know that if a document has the same value in both fields with a document in our database and tries to be added to the database then this document should be rejected to avoid duplicates.
+In our case, we can use `resource type` and `data.dateTime` fields for the index as we already know that a document in our collection is uniquely identified through the combination of these two fields.
+If for some reason a duplicate record is entered in our Mongo collection, then our program will throw a `DuplicateKeyError` exception to let us know that we re trying to add a duplicate.
+Using a `try-except` block we can catch this exception and decide what we want to do in the case of duplicates (e.g. ignore it, update the record e.t.c.).
+The code to define the index is the following:

-So, to do so, we executed the following code:

 ``` python
 fitbitIndex = [('type', mongo.ASCENDING), ('data.dateTime', mongo.ASCENDING)]